Scoping out the best Nusa Penida snorkel spots, or wondering where you can see manta rays?

 Tips: Don’t visit when the sea is rough.
 As this point of the island is fairly exposed, your snorkel guide can advise on whether the conditions are safe for snorkelling.

-Can you snorkel at Manta Point?
+Can You Snorkel at Manta Point?

 Hang on: what about Manta Point?